savoirtech/apache-karaf-learning-rag/README.md

 </figure>

-Once we’re integrated LangChain4j RAG into a Karaf Assistant, and have it consume Apache Karaf’s user documentation, we’ll teat out its knowledge in conversation.
+Once we’re integrated LangChain4j RAG into a Karaf Assistant, and have it consume Apache Karaf’s user documentation, we’ll test out its knowledge in conversation.

 ## The Process